Bloomington, Minnesota: Transportation

 Bloomington is served by several local and express bus routes operated by Metro Transit, Minnesota Valley Transit Authority, SouthWest Transit, and the University of Minnesota.
 Several rapid transit routes also operate within the city.
 The Metro Blue Line, a light rail line, runs between the Mall of America in Bloomington and downtown Minneapolis.
 It also connects to both terminals of the nearby Minneapolis–Saint Paul International Airport.
 Bloomington is also served by three bus rapid transit (BRT) lines.
 The Metro Red Line runs between the Mall of America in Bloomington and Apple Valley, Minnesota.
 The Metro Orange Line, which runs between Burnsville, Minnesota and downtown Minneapolis, finished construction in 2021 and travels through Bloomington on Interstate 35W.
 Additionally, the Metro D Line operates between the Mall of America and Brooklyn Center Transit Center through downtown Minneapolis.

 Arts and media

 Museums

 The Works is an experiential technology learning museum for youth.

-The Bloomington History Museum focuses on the history of Bloomington, ranging from the prehistoric period through the present day and operates out of a historic town hall building.
+The Bloomington Old Town Hall Museum, located out of a historic former town hall, operated by the Bloomington Historical Society, focuses on the history of Bloomington, ranging from the prehistoric period through the present day.

 The NWA History Museum documents the history of Northwest Airlines.